Syncific Documentation

 What's isolated per workspace

-• Webhooks + deliveries — your Zapier/n8n webhooks for Client A never fire on Client B events.
+- Notifications + deliveries — your Zapier/n8n notifications for Client A never fire on Client B events.

-• Governance rules — max file size, naming patterns, allowed formats, watermarks — all per workspace.
+- Governance rules — max file size, min dimensions, allowed formats, allowed sources, approval workflows — all per workspace.

 What's shared across workspaces